ocean-tracking-network/otn_field_reporting_standards/_episodes/01-plone.md

 Inside the newest folder, there may be multiple files.
 If the titles/descriptions do not make it clear which one is newest you can always review the `last modified` date to determine this.

-When in doubt: please ask OTNDC staff to help you find the newest file or export a clean file from the database for you.
+When in doubt: please ask OTNDC staff to help you find the newest file or export a clean file from the database for you, so you do not accidently use an outdated metadata sheet for mission planning.
 This will make everyone's lives easier!

 ### Detection Extracts